dreamcatcher-tech/network/Inbox/2024-11-14 2017 the reasoner workbench.md

 And multiple people can submit errors in renders.

 Running instances of napps are a rendering too, and so stucks refer to renders.

+Simple version would show looping to refine a simple statement about some parts of the system, using the rules of reasoning.